Visiting Graduate Students

-All Visiting Research Students are required to register for GRAD 9900 through a Course Change form upon arrival, and for every semester they are at Memorial.
-Visiting Research Students who require a study permit to enter and study in Canada must submit their study permit along with their completed Course Change form (which they may obtain through their departmental general office) to the School of Graduate Studies in order to register.
-Please ensure that you obtain a study permit if required.
-As Visiting Research Students are not considered to be employed, a work permit will not enable you to register at Memorial.
+All Visiting Graduate Students are required to register for GRAD 9900 through a Course Change form upon arrival, and for every semester they are at Memorial.
+Upon arrival, all Visiting Graduate Students must submit a completed Course Change form (which they may obtain through their departmental general office) to the School of Graduate Studies in order to register.

-Visiting Research Students are exempt from paying graduate tuition fees.
-If a Visiting Research Student wishes to register for a course while at Memorial University, he/she must pay at the undergraduate per course rate as outlined in the University Calendar.
-A student enrolled in a graduate program at another university who wishes to complete courses at Memorial University to transfer back to their home institution are not Visiting Research Students.
+Visiting Graduate Students are exempt from paying graduate tuition fees.
+If a Visiting Graduate Student wishes to register for a course while at Memorial University, he/she must pay at the undergraduate per course rate as outlined in the University Calendar.
+A student enrolled in a graduate program at another university who wishes to complete courses at Memorial University to transfer back to their home institution are not Visiting Graduate Students.
 Such individuals should apply for admission to Memorial University as an undecided undergraduate student through the Office of the Registrar.

-If you are either a Canadian citizen / Permanent Resident or in Canada on a study permit and wish to opt into the GSU’s dental insurance plan, you may contact the GSU.
-To opt into the recreation fee plan (and gain access to the Field House facilities), contact the Cashier’s Office.
+To opt into the GSU’s dental insurance plan, you may contact the GSU.
+To opt into the recreation fee plan (and gain access to the Field House facilities), please contact the Cashier’s Office.